mbwatson/express-react/README.md

 ## What This Accomplishes

-No frills.
-Get up and running quickly.

-This will not be the most efficient way to deploy a Node application, but it is a nice place to start or just a quick way to get it going.
+No frills--get up and running quickly.
+This is clearly not the most efficient way to deploy a Node application, but it is a nice place to start or just a quick way to get it going.

 ## How to Use This